 Nonresident (international) students made up 6.2% of total graduates, with the largest share (45.7%) earning master’s degrees.

-While only 7.3% completed associate’s degrees, their representation was strong in advanced studies, contributing to 13.2% of all master’s and 12.4% of doctorate/professional degrees.
-This group shows a clear focus on graduate-level education in the U.S.
+While only 7.3% of individuals completed associate’s degrees, their representation was strong in advanced studies, contributing 13.2% of all master’s degrees and 12.4% of doctorate and professional degrees.
+This group demonstrates a clear focus on graduate-level education in the United States.

 Degree Level | Graduates | Share Within Group | Share of All Graduates |